Overview of Microsoft's Enterprise Mobility + Security Solution

 We’ve talked about device management and protection, but what about specific files?
 Providing information protection has always been an important part of IT best practices, but with the proliferation of the cloud enabling employees to take these documents just about anywhere on their devices, this level of document-level security becomes even more critical.
 Luckily, the cloud actually makes this implementation of this security layer even easier than traditional on-premises solutions.

 Azure Rights Management, the file security tool within the Enterprise Mobility + Security, allows your IT staff to encrypt important files and data to ensure only the right people – inside and outside your organization - have access.
+It protects files and email across multiple devices including tablets, phones, and PCs.
 Another significant feature of Azure Rights Management is the ability to track who is trying to open a secured document, giving file owners insight into how the document is used or abused.